locize/locize/README.md

 #### a) Iframe on your page

-The solution is best in class and uses i18next-subliminal to add information about key and namespace as hidden text to the output of the `i18next.t` calls.
+The solution is best in class and uses [i18next-subliminal](https://github.com/i18next/i18next-subliminal) to add information about key and namespace as hidden text to the output of the `i18next.t` calls.
 Beside that it scans your website based on mutation observer to look out for those texts.

 You can both click text elements on your website or keys in the locize iframe to edit content.
 Results will always be exact matches based on the namespace and key.

-**Hint** You can bind the ifame to a specific project by setting `ì18next.options.editor = { projectId, version }` or `ì18next.options.backend = { projectId, verstion }` (backend info might already exist when using i18next-locize-backend)
+**Hint:** You can bind the ifame to a specific project by setting `ì18next.options.editor = { projectId, version }` or `ì18next.options.backend = { projectId, verstion }` (backend info might already exist when using i18next-locize-backend)

-**Caveats** You might have elements that rerender too often in short time.
+**Caveats:** You might have elements that rerender too often in short time.
 This might will give you a warning output in console that that element change was ignored for passing to the iframe.
 Consider adding the `data-locize-editor-ignore: true` attribute to the element to ignore it completely.

 #### b) Opening it on https://locize.app